 What Is the Difference Between Soft Shell Rain Pants and Hard Shell Rain Pants?

 Soft shell rain pants and hard shell rain pants both offer protection from wet weather, but they have distinct differences in terms of design and performance.
 Soft shell rain pants are made from flexible, breathable, and water-resistant materials.
-They are typically made from 2 or 2.5-layer material.
 They prioritize comfort and freedom of movement, making them ideal for activities like hiking, backpacking, or cycling, where you need to stay active in wet conditions.

 While they provide decent protection from light rain and wind, they may not be fully waterproof in heavy downpours.
 Soft shell rain pants often feature stretchy fabrics, adjustable waistbands, and articulated knees for enhanced mobility.